VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/shaders.md

 If you're going right for code, having something with a debugger may come in handy.
 Debuggers for shaders are still rather novel, but [Shadered](https://shadered.org) is pretty neat, albeit a bit confusing to use at first.

-If you're developing for Unity and want decent syntax highlighiting, code completion, etc. your options are forking over  the better part of a grand for [dotUltimate](https://www.jetbrains.com/lp/dotnet-unity/) or grabbing [ShaderlabVS Pro](https://assetstore.unity.com/packages/tools/utilities/shaderlabvs-pro-186176?aid=1011lGoJ&utm_campaign=unity_affiliate&utm_medium=affiliate&utm_source=partnerize-linkmaker) for $35
+If you're developing for Unity and want decent syntax highlighting, code completion, etc. your options are forking over  the better part of a grand for [dotUltimate](https://www.jetbrains.com/lp/dotnet-unity/) or grabbing [ShaderlabVS Pro](https://assetstore.unity.com/packages/tools/utilities/shaderlabvs-pro-186176?aid=1011lGoJ&utm_campaign=unity_affiliate&utm_medium=affiliate&utm_source=partnerize-linkmaker) for $35

 {{< /tab >}}